AnkushRoy-code/Garage/README.md

+### Emscripten doesn't work as of now.
+It might not ever, because SDL_GPU might never support it.

 # Garage
 A simple Garage where I put up some of my projects.
 That is Cross Platform.
 It can run in all `Metal`/`Vulkan`/`DX11` or `DX12` idk.
 It's all possible just